 I am an integrative counsellor which means I will work in a tailored way, using different counselling approaches, to find what works for you and what doesn’t.
 I have a counselling diploma with a cognitive-behavioural therapy approach, and I also work in a person-centred, body-based, and trauma-informed way.
 I'm a registered member with BACP and follow their code of ethics.
 I'm also qualified to work online and to offer outdoors sessions (walk and talk therapy).

 I work with everyone over the age of 18 years old, including all members of the transgender community and non-binary people, regardless of sexual orientation, ethnicity, religious or cultural background.

-I have a background in working with people who are experiencing low self-esteem, anxiety, unassertiveness, feeling unworthy, depression, shame, relationship difficulties, loss of meaning, and difficult life transitions.
+I have a background in working with people who are experiencing low self-esteem, anxiety, difficulties with boundaries and assertiveness, depression or low mood, shame and guilt, relationship difficulties, loss of meaning and purpose, PTSD or C-PTSD, insecure attachment styles, existential questions, grief, and difficult life transitions.
 I have years of experience working with people who have lived through trauma, domestic abuse, childhood abuse or neglect, and sexual violence, though this is not an exhaustive list.

 Accredited register membership